-21.(1) If a person or company uses a designated benchmark, and if a significant change to the methodology or provision of the benchmark, or the cessation of the benchmark, could have a significant impact on the person or company, a security issued by the person or company or a derivative to which the person or company is a party, the person or company must

-- (a) a significant change to the methodology or provision of the designated benchmark; - (b) a cessation of the designated benchmark. - (2) Subsection (1) does not apply unless the person or company is any of the following: - (a) a registrant; - (b) a reporting issuer; - (c) a recognized exchange; - (d) a recognized quotation and trade reporting system; - (e) a recognized clearing agency within the meaning of National Instrument 24-102 Clearing Agency Requirements. - (3) Subsection (1) does not apply with respect to a security issued or a derivative entered into before the date this Instrument comes into force. - (4) If a reasonable person would consider it appropriate, a person or company referred to in subsection (1) must - (a) identify, in the plan referred to in subsection (1), one or more benchmarks suitable as substitutes for the designated benchmark, and - (b) indicate why the substitution would be suitable. - (5) If a reasonable person would consider it appropriate, a person or company referred to in subsection (1) must refer to the plan referred in subsection (1) in any security issued by the person or company, or any derivative to which the person or company is a party, that references the designated benchmark.
+- 21.(1) If a person or company uses a designated benchmark, and if a significant change to the methodology or provision of the benchmark, or the cessation of the benchmark, could have a significant impact on the person or company, a security issued by the person or company or a derivative to which the person or company is a party, the person or company must establish and maintain a written plan setting out the actions that the person or company will take in the event of any of the following: - (a) a significant change to the methodology or provision of the designated benchmark; - (b) a cessation of the designated benchmark. - (2) Subsection (1) does not apply unless the person or company is any of the following: - (a) a registrant; - (b) a reporting issuer; - (c) a recognized exchange; - (d) a recognized quotation and trade reporting system; - (e) a recognized clearing agency within the meaning of National Instrument 24-102 Clearing Agency Requirements. - (3) Subsection (1) does not apply with respect to a security issued or a derivative entered into before the date this Instrument comes into force. - (4) If a reasonable person would consider it appropriate, a person or company referred to in subsection (1) must - (a) identify, in the plan referred to in subsection (1), one or more benchmarks suitable as substitutes for the designated benchmark, and - (b) indicate why the substitution would be suitable. - (5) If a reasonable person would consider it appropriate, a person or company referred to in subsection (1) must refer to the plan referred in subsection (1) in any security issued by the person or company, or any derivative to which the person or company is a party, that references the designated benchmark.